 Application modernization is the principle of updating legacy applications’ and modernizing their internal architecture, platform infrastructure, and functionalities.
 Today, much of the conversation about cloud application modernization centers on monolithic, on-premises applications that are typically updated and maintained using waterfall development processes and how those applications can be adapted to cloud architecture and release patterns, specifically microservices DevOps.

-Application modernization entails the consolidation, repurposing, or restructuring of old programming or software code to extract additional business value from the existing application and better fit it with the needs of the current business environment.
+Application modernization roadmap entails consolidating, repurposing, or restructuring old programming or software code to extract additional business value from the existing application and better align it with the needs of the current business environment.

-This is a crucial stage since it takes a lot of time and resources to fulfill new business requirements while maintaining the functionality of legacy programs.
+This is a crucial stage since fulfilling new business requirements while maintaining the functionality of legacy programs takes a lot of time and resources.
 Moreover, when software becomes incompatible with modern systems due to age, this problem gets worse.

 Application Modernization Services

-Legacy modernization services provide additional capabilities for the business to address some of the above-mentioned issues during the transition from legacy to new platforms.
-Interoperability, re-architecting, recoding, re-engineering, re-hosting, replacement, re-platforming, and retirement are options provided by legacy application modernization services.
+Legacy modernization services provide additional capabilities for the business to address some of the issues mentioned above during the transition from legacy to new platforms.
+These services provide options for interoperability, re-architecting, recoding, re-engineering, re-hosting, replacement, re-platforming, and retirement.
 They also offer legacy software modernization and clarifications to the application architecture.

 Application Modernization Tools